Gary, Indiana: 21st century

 Gary has closed 21 public schools.
-While some school buildings have been reused, most remain unused since closing.
+While some school buildings have been reused, most remain unused since closing, and have been subjected to vandalism.
 As of 2014, Gary is considering closing additional schools in response to budget deficits.

 Gary Chief of Police Thomas Houston was convicted of excessive force and abuse of authority in 2008.
 He died in 2010 while serving a three-year, five-month federal prison sentence.

 In April 2011, 75-year-old mayor Rudolph M. Clay announced that he would suspend his campaign for reelection as he was being treated for prostate cancer.
 He endorsed rival Karen Freeman-Wilson, who won the Democratic mayoral primary in May 2011.
 Freeman-Wilson won election with 87 percent of the vote and her term began in January 2012; she is the first woman elected mayor in the city's history.
 She was reelected in 2015.

-She was defeated in her bid for a third term in the 2019 Democratic primary by Lake County Assessor Jerome Prince.
+Mayor Freeman-Wilson was defeated in her bid for a third term in the 2019 Democratic primary by Lake County Assessor Jerome Prince.
 Since no challengers filed for the November 2019 general election, Prince's nomination was effectively tantamount to election.
-He officially succeeded Freeman-Wilson on January 1, 2020, two days after being sworn in as the city's 21st mayor on December 30, 2019.
+He succeeded Freeman-Wilson in January 2020.

-In May 2021, a $300 million Hard Rock Casino opened in the city.
+In May 2021, a $300 million Hard Rock Casino opened in Gary.
 Branded as Hard Rock Casino Northern Indiana, the location includes memorabilia from the local entertainment family, the Jackson 5, and a 1,950-seat Hard Rock Live performance hall.

+In August 2026, the city was affected by severe storms and an extended power outage.
+An estimated 375,000 customers of local utility company NiSource lost service, with approximately 30,000 still without power 12 days later.